mendixlabs/app-services-components/README.md

 ![Data](/assets/tab01-data.png)

 - Select an Entity that will serve as your Node.
+- You can choose whether to load the whole tree or partial (top level)
 - Nodes can be retrieved through a few methods: Xpath, Microflow, Nanoflow
 - Please note that this only loads the top-level data (first nodes)
 - When you set this to XPath, define your constraint (if needed)